ImSonu2030/lastMile/README.md

 - **Station Service**: Manages metadata for metro stations and locations.

-- **Maching Service**: Executes the logic to find the nearest driver for a ride request.
+- **Matching Service**: Executes the logic to find the nearest driver for a ride request.

 All services communicate via REST APIs, with the Nginx Ingress Controller acting as the API Gateway.

 ### Key Features
 - **Real-Time Tracking**: Live driver location updates using WebSockets for low-latency tracking on an interactive map.

-- **Proximity-Based Matching**: efficient algorithms to instantly match riders with the nearest available driver.
+- **Proximity-Based Matching**: Efficient algorithms to instantly match riders with the nearest available driver.

 - **Microservices Architecture**: Decoupled services for Users, Drivers, Stations, and Matching, ensuring independent scalability and maintenance.